articleIcon-icon

 Help new hires know the salary they’ll take home after taxes, so you can make an informed, competitive global offer.

-ICs and SPs can benefit from purchasing personal liability insurance to safeguard their personal funds and assets.
-ICs should also sign thorough independent contractor agreements to minimize unexpected penalties should a conflict arise.
+All self-employed workers can benefit from purchasing personal liability insurance to safeguard their personal assets.
+They should also sign thorough independent contractor agreements to minimize unexpected penalties should a conflict arise.
+Consider asking your client to have an expert service like Deel Contractor review these after they’ve drafted them to check for potential issues.

 Get your work classification right the first time with Deel